Young Scholars @ UW-L | Students entering grades 5-9

 - Playing with Populations (grades 5 & 6)

 Explore the fascinating world of physics such as mechanics, fluid dynamics, electricity magnetism, optics and atomic physics.
 Participate in hands-on experiments and demonstrations involving the laws of motion, buoyancy, circuits, optics and lasers.

 Seth King, Ph.D., Physics

 Scholarships: Scholarships are available for financially disadvantaged students.
 Funds will be awarded on a first-come, first-serve basis.
-2013 Scholarship application will be accepted until scholarship funds have been depleted.
-A minimum payment of 15% is due at time of registration.
+2014 Scholarship Application will be accepted until scholarship funds have been depleted.
+A minimum payment will be due at time of registration.

 Insurance: Participants are encouraged to have their own health insurance as limited accident insurance is provided by UW-La Crosse.

 For questions and/or more Information: Karen DeSchepper, 608.785.6508 or email@example.com